geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

 To summarise this section, we have taken a look inside R's representation of spatial data, learned how to manipulate these datasets in terms of CRS transformations and attribute data and finally explored spatial joins and aggregation.
-Only *after* the datasets are well understood and saved in a suitable form should we move on to visualisation.